-The Sawyer Report is a stream of consciousness-styled, tongue-in-cheek, OP ED from Los Angeles architect Robert Sawyer.
-He is the founder of Architectural Business Magazine which is the first digital publication ever printed commercially.
-The publication originated from a small town in Garner, NC and is now permanently online to a global audience.
+The Sawyer Report is a stream of consciousness-style, tongue-in-cheek, OP-ED from Los Angeles architect Robert Sawyer.
+He is the founder of Architectural Business Magazine which is the first desktop publication to ever be printed commercially (*Garner News, 1986.)
+The publication originated from a small town in NC and is now permanently online to a global audience.

 Interns Interns Interns